zephyrproject-rtos/zephyr/doc/security/vulnerabilities.rst

 in the code can result in this being interpreted as 5 bytes, which can cause an integer overflow, resulting in memory corruption.

-This has been fixed in master for v2.3.
+This has been fixed in main for v2.3.

 - `CVE-2020-10062 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10062>`_